 Initially symptoms are comparable to those of the common cold.
 Patients may experience a runny nose, fever, and mild cough which develops into severe coughing.
 Following a fit of coughing a high-pitched whoop sound or gasp may occur as the person breathes in, which is where the condition gets its name.

-The Pertussis (Whooping Cough) Vaccine is administered as single injection, but is only available to us as a combined vaccine with polio and acellular pertussis.
+Information: The Pertussis (Whooping Cough) Vaccine is administered as single injection, but is only available to us as a combined vaccine with diphtheria, tetanus, polio and pertussis.

 Please be aware that for full immunity some vaccination courses, with more than one vaccine required, may take up to a month or longer.
 Please, also be aware that many vaccinations will not become fully effective until weeks after the course completion.
 It is strongly advised that you leave plenty of time to complete the course before your trip.
 Intervals between different vaccines or doses are recommended, which allows time for antibodies to be produced and any reaction to the vaccine to subside.